mgmccarthy/htbox.github.io/development-guidelines.md

 - CampaignEditedNotification
 - TaskDeletedNotification

+Since multiple subscribers could be interested in a given notification, it is possible for more than one handler to hanldle a Notification.
+Becaues of this, you may name Notification handlers whatever you think best describes their purpose when handling their given notification.

 Unlike Commands, Notifications should not carry a lot of data on them.
 They should carry any type of unique identifiers (primary keys, etc...) that will be used by subscribers to correlate queries back to the database to get the infromation they need in order to do their job.
 This reduces temporal coupling of the system.

- The handlers should be with the suffix of "Handler". e.g.

- Since multiple subscribers could be interested in a given notification.